Announcement

 Eureka, !
 I did a search on Carter Brothers and Son and came up with this album, which has little sound bites of CB&S and some other early traditional musicians fer yore lissnin' plesur.
 I just love this stuff:

-Discover a wide range of adult toys, DVDs, lingerie, and sexual wellness items at CD Universe.
+Discover a wide range of adult toys, porn DVDs, lingerie, and sexual wellness items at CD Universe.
 Shop discreetly and securely with exceptional customer service.

 Note, I have not listened to all these recordings, but even I can hear the bluegrass and ragtime influences in most of it.
 The Carter Brothers and Son, in contrast, are noted for their pure early Mississippi style.
 They really cook.
 I also love the one called Indian War Whoop by another artist.
 We are listening back quite a ways.
 You can hear that the tuning, etc., sounds quite a bit different from modern bluegrass.
 Unfortunately because these are just little snippets of what the company is hoping to induce us to buy, the foggy beginnings and endings are not included.
 Most of these bands are two or at most three instruments.
 No bass.
 Also, I don't doubt this album has been cleaned up electronically.
 It is a much clearer sound than the versions my husband had.